vlzware/stide/README.md

 #	HIPS - a.k.a.
 Hide In Plain Sight
-##	Steganography tool wich features compression,
-##	encryption and (almost) non-intrusive hiding techniques.
+###	A steganography tool wich features compression, encryption and (almost) non-intrusive hiding techniques.